wachirahmuturi/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type -> shows the type of file 13-symbolic_link -> create a sym link
-14-copy_html -> copy html files from current dir to parent_dir
+14-copy_html -> copy html files from current dir to parent_dir 100-lets_move -> moves only filenames beginning with uppercase letters